 How to Support Others in Promoting Equality, Rights and Inclusion

 Supporting others in promoting equality, rights and inclusion involves guiding colleagues, empowering service users, and strengthening everyday practice so that dignity, respect and fairness remain central to care.
 It requires modelling good behaviour, sharing knowledge, challenging discrimination and creating an environment where people feel safe to speak up.
-These actions help teams work consistently and ensure everyone receives person-centred, rights-based support.
+These actions strengthen teamwork in health and social care and help ensure everyone receives person-centred, rights-based support.

 Here are practical ways to support both staff and service users in developing inclusive, respectful care.